MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/analytics-pane.md

 ---
-title: Analytics pane
+title: The Analytics pane in Power BI visuals
-description: How to create dynamic reference lines in Power BI Visuals
+description: This article describes how to create dynamic reference lines in Power BI visuals.
 author: Guy-Moses
 ms.author: guymos
 manager: rkarlin